 Budget Beyond the Purchase Price

-Your down payment isn't your only upfront cost.
+The down payment is only part of what you'll need available at closing.
 Closing costs typically run 1.5%–3% of the purchase price.
-We'll break these down in detail in Chapter 5.
+Chapter 5 breaks these down in detail.

 4